-Bio: Chance J. Feldstein (they/them) is a queer, autistic narrative artist, working primarily in the media of game design, fiction writing, and transformative roleplay.
-A lifelong student of psychology, mythology, religion, and the occult, they have practiced energy work and chaos magic since the late 1990s. eclectic paganism and Taoist, and have enjoyed writing occasional games about it.
+Bio: Chance J. Feldstein (they/them) is a queer, neurodivergent narrative artist, working primarily in the media of game design, fiction writing, and transformative roleplay.
+A lifelong student of psychology, mythology, religion, and the occult, they have practiced energy work and chaos magic since the late 1990s.
 Chance is currently working on a romantic modern fantasy / mystery novel with a close friend, and usually has at least one new game in the pipeline.
-Their first Kickstarter game, The Monsters’ Tea Party, will be released on Kickstarter in late 2023.
+Their first Kickstarter game, The Monsters’ Tea Party, will be released on Kickstarter in late 2023 or early 2024.

 Chance’s orientation toward both chaos magic and live-action role-playing (LARP or larp) began with, and still specializes in, the evolution and refinement of the self, using narrative and paradigm-shifting as the primary tools.
 Their father ran a private dental practice for ~40 years, until retiring.
 Chance’s mother was a school counselor, and before that she was a special education teacher.
 Their sister is a hospital administrator overseeing nurses, and used to be a nurse herself.
 While “Chance” is a personally chosen name, the middle name “Jason” was given at birth.
 It means “healer” in Greek.
 Healing is a family tradition that Chance is proud co carry on, in their own particular way.